beginning of content

 What can I expect when I visit a mental health professional?

-At your first visit with a mental health professional, they will want to know about your symptoms and what is concerning you.
-They will also ask about your medical history.
-They may ask questions relating to the reason for your appointment such as:
+At your first visit with a mental health professional, they will want to learn about your symptoms and why you made the appointment.
+They may ask about:

 They will also ask questions about: